-Not providing enough company background
+1. Not providing enough company background

 For optimum results, help your vendors help you.
 They need to understand your business.
 You don’t want them to have to search your website to try to understand your company.
 Give them an insider’s perspective.

 Begin an RFP with a detailed overview.
 This should include where you are and where you want to be in the future.
-Take time to describe your workforce, how your business is growing (or not) and your customer base.
+Take time to describe your workforce, how your business is growing (or not), and your customer base.
 Be sure to include:

-- High level pain points.
 Example: Low inventory continues to plague the production floor as vendors continue to miss delivery dates for raw materials.

 Example: We are the second largest US based manufacturer of O-rings, and what sets us apart is our ability to make unique sizes and colors.

 Will it be defined as an IT project or a company initiative?
 Who is the project sponsor and is there an oversight committee?
 Will internal resources be part-time or full-time?
 How will success be measured?

-Neglecting to fully explain your current ERP system landscape
+2. Neglecting to fully explain your current ERP system landscape

 Effectively explain what systems and software you are currently running.
 Describe why you’re switching and what you hope to achieve.
 What are your assumptions about the risks vs. rewards of new software?
 Be sure to communicate your real goals to educate vendors about changes you are targeting.
 Document what you have today, why you’re switching and what your end goals are.

-Thinking a detailed list of requirements is enough
+3. Thinking a detailed list of requirements is enough

 While clear requirements are important, creating an effective demonstration script is more important.
 The script should hone in on the functionality you are seeking.
-Modern ERP software can handle standard business processes (think finance, procurement, human resources, etc.) but it doesn’t know how you want your business to operate or anticipate unique workflows.
+Modern ERP software can handle standard business processes (think finance, procurement, human resources, etc.), but it doesn’t know how you want your business to operate — and it can't anticipate unique workflows.

 You want the vendor to demonstrate if their software can or cannot perform defined functions.
 If it can’t, you may need to bring in another tool, customize or choose another software.
-You want vendors to show “how” requirements would be executed in real time.
+You want vendors to show how requirements would be executed in real time.
 If you rely on just a list of requirements, you risk the vendor checking off a set of “yes” or “no” boxes, which in the end might not be terribly helpful.

-Not understanding your total costs
+4. Not understanding your total costs

 Software contracts are complex.
 Expect a contract to contain a multitude of costs besides the software itself, such as ongoing maintenance costs, licenses, etc. Vendor agreements are not one-size-fits-all and are negotiable, but you need to know what and how to negotiate.
 You’re not only attempting to understand your current purchase, but how the decisions you make now will impact future updates or releases.
 You want to fully comprehend the incremental costs you will incur.

 Also consider what happens to your ongoing costs if your company grows.
 What you negotiate today will have an impact well into the future.
 An independent ERP consultant can be invaluable in helping to understand, negotiate and modify a contract designed to work in your favor.
-This could include incorporating concessions and throw-ins you might not know were even possible.
+This could include incorporating concessions and throw-ins you might not know were possible.

-Not fully understanding the team you will be working with
+5. Not fully understanding the team you will be working with

 The service/implementation team should be able to discuss your pain points and provide technical insight into how their software will or will not accommodate your needs.
 Ask for examples of where they’ve implemented this software in your industry and ask for references.
 Determine the specific experience of each person in the group.
 Are you getting the “A” team or the “C” team?
 You want to end up with the right people who along with your own internal team will be accountable for success.
 If you don’t feel good about the team don’t be afraid to call a time out.
 The seller may be able to substitute other resources, or maybe it’s just not a good fit.